zacharyrsmith99/gaez_remote_image_downloader/readme.md

 # GAEZ Image Exporter for QGIS

 This Python script allows you to download and visualize raster image data from the GAEZ (Global Agro-Ecological Zones) Image Server.
 The image is retrieved through an API call with specified parameters and is loaded directly into QGIS as a raster layer.
 This is meant to be run directly in the QGIS GUI.
-The projection method of the image is in EPSG:3857, so it will need to be converted for use in other coordinate reference systems.

 ### Requirements